arafatm/interview.system.design/book.system.design.interview.alex.xu.md

 - Data in  #cache replicas and the master is consistent.
 - Invalidate  #caches on database write to ensure  #cache and database hold the same value.

-Achieving strong consistency in a relational database is easy because it maintains the #ACID (Atomicity, Consistency, Isolation, Durability) properties [9].
+Achieving strong consistency in a  #RDBMS is easy because it maintains the #ACID (Atomicity, Consistency, Isolation, Durability) properties [9].
 However, #NoSQL databases do not support #ACID properties by default. #ACID properties must be programmatically incorporated in synchronization logic.
-In our design, we choose relational databases because the #ACID is natively supported.
+In our design, we choose  #RDBMSs because the #ACID is natively supported.

 Metadata database